 About Joanne MacDonald

-Joanne MacDonald is a communications officer at Northern Health where she works on a number of projects, including the STOP HIV/AIDS pilot project.
+Joanne MacDonald is a communications officer at Northern Health where she works on a number of projects, including the STOP HIV/AIDS program and integrated health services.
 Prior to joining Northern Health, Joanne worked in the journalism and communications fields in the lower mainland, Whitehorse and Ottawa.
-She keeps active by doing aerobics and taking classes in her new-found fitness passion, Zumba.
-She lives with her family in Prince George.
+She keeps active by taking Zumba and spinning classes.
+She lives with her husband in Prince George.

 About Candice Manahan